brauw09/CIS4400/Readme.md

 - Benefits
   - Expected benefits of the project.
-    - A reliable forecast House Purchases in Florida or other State
+    - A reliable forecast House Purchases in Florida, North Carolina, New York, or other State
     - Consistent data and improved data accuracy
     - Can create a personalized dashboard for the different department heads with the data that’s relevant to them
     - Data warehouse gives decision makers enhanced decision-making capabilities